trackle-iot/liblightmodbus/doc/ModbusMasterStatus.3lightmodbus.md

 		ModbusException exception; //Optional exception read
 		ModbusFrame request; //Formatted request for slave
 		ModbusFrame response; //Response from slave
-	} ModbusMasterStatus; //Master device configuration
+	} ModbusMaster; //Master device configuration
 `

 ## DESCRIPTION
-The **ModbusMasterStatus** contains information about master device configuration and status.
+The **ModbusMaster** contains information about master device configuration and status.
 To make sure, that structure is set up for use properly, remember to call **modbusMasterInit**.

 | member name  | description                                                  |